There are a few events which you will find specific to the grid object only.

 In the below example, I have added a Link column and added ✕ as a caption for the column header (that is not a built in column).
 When the link column is clicked, I've set it up with a Show Message action:

 To access a column click event, you will need to go into the Columns of the grid itself, and select a column you want to add the actions to.

-In the above animation, a grid is based on a small table holding types of pets.
+In the above animation, a grid is based on a custom Rewards table.
 Below is the columns view of this grid:

-In the above image, the third column is selected which shows the eye to symbolize a view column.
+In the above image, the fifth column is selected which shows the ✕ Link column we made.

-The arrow is point to the columns click event, and it currently has one action associated to it as indicated by the number in the brackets.
+The Column Action currently has one action associated to it as indicated by the number in the brackets.